dissko/ttpl/content/bannerAlert/index.md

 ---
-text: 👋 Enjoying our new website?
-We'd love to hear what you think!
-Let us know your feedback the next time you visit the library.
+text: 🚫 Due to unexpected circumstances, the library will be closed Saturday, May 3rd.
-endDate: 2025-05-31
+endDate: 2025-05-04
 color: info
 ---